youyyk/Veterinary-Clinic/Readme.md

-- Regis Page
+- Bill -> cancel, delete and reformat
-- Validation
+- Service -> delete
-- Dynamic Warehouse
-- Appointment -> create, edit and delete
+- Pet -> calculate date of birth and age realtime